anonimappadmin/anonimapp/README.md

 ---

 ## 🔐 Additional Elaborated Use Cases
-- Apologies or Final Words: Leaving a message that can’t be traced back, especially for unresolved conflicts or closure.
+- Apologies or Final Words - Leaving a message that can’t be traced back, especially for unresolved conflicts or closure.
-- Anonymous Feedback in the Workplace: Letting employees or students send messages without fear of retaliation.
+- Anonymous Feedback in the Workplace - Letting employees or students send messages without fear of retaliation.
-- Coming Out Stories: For people who want to express their identity safely without revealing their identity.
+- Coming Out Stories - For people who want to express their identity safely without revealing their identity.
-- End-of-Life Messages: Private thoughts or messages saved for specific individuals, accessible only with a key.
+- End-of-Life Messages - Private thoughts or messages saved for specific individuals, accessible only with a key.
-- Romantic Confessions: A way to say something difficult or unspoken, without the weight of being known.
+- Romantic Confessions - A way to say something difficult or unspoken, without the weight of being known.
-- Sharing Evidence Without a Trail: Recordings, or testimonies shared securely without metadata trails.
+- Sharing Evidence Without a Trail - Recordings, or testimonies shared securely without metadata trails.
-- Activist Communications: Exchanging sensitive info while protecting sender identity under oppressive regimes.
+- Activist Communications - Exchanging sensitive info while protecting sender identity under oppressive regimes.
-- Custody or Family Disputes: Messages that must be heard but can't be reused in court or outside context.
+- Custody or Family Disputes - Messages that must be heard but can't be reused in court or outside context.
 - And more...

 ---